Freesurfer

 This processing takes 6-8 hours to run.

-These are the output files you will see:
+These are the output directories you will see, located in the specified -sd path:

 Last updated